noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 - Constructors in classes are always synchronous, use ZLayer for asynchronous creation of services (especially in non-blocking applications)
 - to run multiple effects you have to ensure they're part of a pipeline, e.g. `effect1 *> effect`
 - So the most [important] thing we should keep in mind when we are working with a functional effect system like ZIO is that when we are writing code, printing a string onto the console, reading a file, querying a database, and so forth; We are just writing a workflow or blueprint of an application.
 We are just building a data structure.
-  - i.e. it doesnt fkn execute anything, you have to specifically RUN it see the `Runtime` section

 ### best practices